 It’s a common neurological disorder, affecting more than 3 million people in the U.S.

 The cause for most epilepsy patients is unknown (idiopathic), typically diagnosed after having at least two seizures.

 The time since your last seizure, type and severity of attacks, and medications you take will determine your rate.

 Some companies may offer better (or worse) than the above.

-The table rating may add 50-100% to the standard rate.
+A table rating could add anywhere from 50-100% to the standard rate.

-If it’s been 5 years or longer since your last seizure, a “preferred” or possibly “preferred best” rate may be possible.
+If it’s been five years or longer since your last seizure, a “preferred” or possibly “preferred best” rate may be possible.

 If you had a Focal Impaired Awareness Seizure or a Tonic-Clonic Seizure,

 Life insurance companies may offer you their standard life insurance rates and, in some cases, a standard plus rating.

 Underwriters will review your medical history, including the results of any EEG (electroencephalography), MRI, or CT scans.